MB200516/Algoviz/README.md

-# DSA Nexus - Algorithm Visualizer
+# AlgoVIz - Algorithm Visualizer

 A production-level Data Structures and Algorithms visualizer with real-time code execution, modern UI, and comprehensive learning features.